Critical Chain (novel): Plot introduction

-Plot summary
+Concepts

 Scheduling Estimates

 Goldratt claims that the current method of generating task time estimates is the primary reason for increased expense of projects and their inability to finish on time.
 The commonly accepted principle is to add safety (aka: pad or slop) to generate a task time length that will essentially guarantee the step gets completed.
 He asserts that estimates for a task are based on individuals providing values that they feel will give them an 80-90% chance of completing the step, these estimates are further padded by managers above this person creating a length of time to complete a task that is excessive - as much as 200% of the actual time required.
 It is this excessive padding that has the opposite effect - guaranteeing the task will run full term or late.
 As counter intuitive as this seems, he provides examples of why this is the case.
 This predisposes the people on the project to consume the time estimate by: